nmarshall23/vue-okta-signin-widget/README.md

 When a token is renewed. `setAccessToken`, or `setIdToken` is dispatched with new token. `{ token }`

-When a token can no longer be renewed, and expires `logOut` is dispatched.
+When a token can no longer be renewed, and expires `login_required` is dispatched.

 Or when `$auth.logOut()` is called.